rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-You can compare it to anonymous and named functions in your code.
-A **named query** provides a certain level of clarity for what you want to achieve with the query in a declarative way.
-They also help you debugging your code when it comes to multiple queries in your application eventually.
-Thus, they should be used when you want to implement a application.
-After all, your final query, without showing again the variables panel, could look like the following:
+Compare it to anonymous and named functions in your code.
+A **named query** provides a certain level of clarity about what you want to achieve with the query in a declarative way, and it helps with debugging multiple queries, so it should be used when you want to implement an application.
+Your final query, without showing the variables panel again, could look like the following:

 {{< highlight javascript >}}
 query OrganizationForLearningReact($organization: String!) {